yofabronecoforo/C6EGHV/README.md

 * Zombie Defense

 ### Mods
-Should work with other mods that add new Goody Hut (sub)types.
-Any reward(s) unrecognized by EGHV will be assigned a rarity value of 6 for purposes of determining hostile spawn chance and/or villager hostility level; these reward(s) will also not appear in the Goody Hut picker.
-See the Conflicts section below for exceptions.
+Should work with other mods that add new Goody Hut (sub)types; see below for caveats, and see the Conflicts section further below for exceptions.

+Most reward(s) unrecognized by EGHV will be assigned a rarity value of 6 for purposes of determining hostile spawn chance and/or villager hostility level.
+These reward(s) will also not appear in the Goody Hut picker, unless they are configured to do so; see the contents of EGHV/User for further details.

-TO-DO : Add directions for making your mod's new Goody Hut reward(s) available within EGHV's picker.
+TO-DO : Add complete directions for making your mod's new Goody Hut reward(s) available within EGHV's picker.

 # Installation
 ### Automatic